 Most St. Louisans have been touched by the events now known as "Ferguson," and are aware of the big challenges facing our city.
 Many of us want to be part of the solution, and we want to do something tangible, impactful and effective.
 It’s hard as individuals to know where to start, especially as parents whose lives are already compressed and tumultuous.

-Our family learning program introduces parents, and their children from birth to age 8, to compelling works of children's literature that feature diverse characters, provides supportive resources and materials to help start and strengthen family conversations about race and racism, and fosters community building around these topics.
+Our 12 week Family Learning Program introduces parents, and their children from birth to age 8, to compelling works of children's literature that feature diverse characters, provides supportive resources and materials to help start and strengthen family conversations about race and racism, and fosters community building around these topics.
 You have the opportunity to join us in creating a new story for our children and our city.

-We enroll new families in cohorts of 100 three times a year (January, May and September), and currently support 640 families.
-Please sign up below to be added to the wait list and get more enrollment information!
+We enroll new families in cohorts of 80 -100 three times a year (January, May and September), and currently support more than 700 families!